broke-protocol/broke-protocol/docs/Examples/Server/Events.md

 - Register Custom Events & Call them
 - Subscribe to existing events

-!> To learn about CEF and it's implementation with the ``EventsHandler``, check the CEF example.

 ## Registering a custom events
 Registering a new custom event is very simple, All you need to do is call the static method ``EventsHandler.Add()``.
 ```csharp